 Election Officers are compensated at various rates of pay according to their responsibilities at the polling place.
 Election Officers must work at least one general election before being considered to serve as a Chief or an Assistant Chief.

-To serve as an election officer Click here, or contact the Office of the General Registrar at 757-393-8644, Monday through Friday 8 a.m. to 5 p.m.
+Click here to serve as an election officer to serve as an election officer to serve as an election officer to serve as an election officer , to serve as an election officer, or contact the Office of the General Registrar at 757-393-8644, Monday through Friday 8 a.m. to 5 p.m.